vaaniarora/PyRTL/README.md

   tutorial](https://www.atlassian.com/git/tutorials/)
 * A useful Git Fork workflow for working on this repo is [found here](http://blog.scottlowe.org/2015/01/27/using-fork-branch-git-workflow/)
-* The "development" branch is the primary stable working branch (everyone is invited to submit pull requests)
+* The `development` branch is the primary stable working branch (everyone is invited to submit pull requests)
 * Bugs and minor enhancements tracked directly through the [issue tracker](https://github.com/UCSBarchlab/PyRTL/issues)